ftyers/calma/sharedtaskdata/README.md

 ### Baseline Results for Development Data

-These are baseline results for tracks 1 and 2 on the Asturian and Crimean Tatar development data (the track 1 and 2 baseline systems are identical)
+These are baseline results on the Asturian and Crimean Tatar development data.
+Since we use the same baseline system for tracks 1 and 2, the baseline F1-score is the same for both tracks.

 ```

-python3 scripts/eval_tabular.py results/rom-track1-dev-covered.sys dev/rom-uncovered
+$ python3 scripts/eval_tabular.py results/rom-track1-dev-covered.sys dev/rom-uncovered

-Recall for analysis: 43.87
-Precision for analysis: 45.30
-F1-score for analysis: 44.58

-Recall for lemma: 61.66
-Precision for lemma: 58.70
-F1-score for lemma: 60.15

-Recall for tag: 59.57
-Precision for tag: 62.84
-F1-score for tag: 61.16

-python3 scripts/eval_tabular.py results/rom-track2-dev-covered.sys dev/rom-uncovered

-Recall for analysis: 43.87
-Precision for analysis: 45.30
-F1-score for analysis: 44.58

-Recall for lemma: 61.66
-Precision for lemma: 58.70
-F1-score for lemma: 60.15

-Recall for tag: 59.57
-Precision for tag: 62.84
-F1-score for tag: 61.16

-python3 scripts/eval_tabular.py results/tur-track1-dev-covered.sys dev/tur-uncovered

-Recall for analysis: 31.24
-Precision for analysis: 38.44
-F1-score for analysis: 34.47

-Recall for lemma: 57.54
-Precision for lemma: 60.36
-F1-score for lemma: 58.92

-Recall for tag: 38.19
-Precision for tag: 46.95
-F1-score for tag: 42.12

-python3 scripts/eval_tabular.py results/tur-track2-dev-covered.sys dev/tur-uncovered

-Recall for analysis: 31.24
+Recall for analysis: 43.33
-Precision for analysis: 38.44
+Precision for analysis: 42.57
-F1-score for analysis: 34.47
+F1-score for analysis: 42.94

-Recall for lemma: 57.54
+Recall for lemma: 60.60
-Precision for lemma: 60.36
+Precision for lemma: 55.91
-F1-score for lemma: 58.92
+F1-score for lemma: 58.16

-Recall for tag: 38.19
+Recall for tag: 59.50
-Precision for tag: 46.95
+Precision for tag: 60.13
-F1-score for tag: 42.12
+F1-score for tag: 59.81

 ```